 Bachelor of Science Option 3: Neuroscience

 This degree combines an abbreviated curriculum in neuroscience with a minor or certificate in another discipline.
 Compared to the B.S. degrees, the B.S.A. degree requires fewer upper-division neuroscience courses than the B.S. degrees.
-Because of the flexibility it affords, B.S.A. program is great for students who wish to complement training with neuroscience with training in another area, such as psychology, philosophy, or business.
-Many students who wish to pursue medical school or another professional school pursue the B.S.A. program in order to fit in other courses that they feel are prerequisite for their future training.
+Because of the flexibility it affords, the B.S.A. program is popular among students who wish to complement training in neuroscience with training in another area, such as psychology, philosophy, or business.
+Many students who wish to attend medical school or another professional school pursue the B.S.A. program in order to fit in other courses that they feel would be useful for their future training.

 How do the B.S. degrees differ from the B.S.A. degree?

 All of our degrees (with the exception of the B.S.
-Honors “Option 2”--see below) require the same lower-division coursework in calculus, biology, chemistry, physics.
-All neuroscience degrees require our introductory sequence, Neural Systems I and Neural Systems II.
+Honors “Option 2”) require the same lower-division coursework in calculus, biology, chemistry and physics.
+All neuroscience degrees require our introductory course sequence, Neural Systems I, II and III (NEU 330, 335 and 340).
 All of our neuroscience courses are applicable toward all degree programs (with the caveat that B.S. students may have an easier time getting into the lab courses).
 All of our degrees provide strong training in fundamental neuroscience.

 How do the B.S. degrees differ from each other?

-There are 3 neuroscience B.S. degree programs, described in the catalog as Option 1 (Neuroscience Scholars), Option 2 (Neuroscience Honors), and Option 3 (Neuroscience).
-Option 2 is only available to students participating the College of Natural Sciences Dean’s Scholars program.
-Students may apply for admission to Option 1 after completing Neural Systems I and II and other lower-division courses.
+There are three neuroscience B.S. degree programs, described in the catalog as Option 1 (Neuroscience Scholars), Option 2 (Neuroscience Honors) and Option 3 (Neuroscience).
+Option 2 is only available to students participating in the College of Natural Sciences Dean’s Scholars program.
+Students may apply for admission to Option 1 after completing Neural Systems I and II (or III) and other lower-division courses.
 Option 3 does not require an application.